SenseLogic/CODEX/README.md

 *   Split multiline arrow functions after the => operator.
 *   No empty line after { [ ( and before } ] )
 *   No consecutive empty lines.
-*   Don't use single letter variable names like a, b, i, j, n (except for x, y, z, w vector components).
+*   Do not use single letter variable names like a, b, i, j, n (except for x, y, z, w vector components).
 *   Use explicit identifiers without any abbreviated word (except for Id, Uuid, Tuid suffixes) : productCount, productArray.
 *   Use the class name in the variable names : addedProductId, productArray.
 *   Use the key name in the map names : messageByDateMap.